rapidsai/deployment/source/custom-docker.md

 - **Minimal Image Sizes**: By including only the libraries you need, you can reduce the final image size.
 - **Flexible Configuration**: You have full control over library versions and dependencies.
-- **Development-Friendly**: You can start from a base image that matches your host environment or production requirements and the modular nature makes it easy to add additional components as required.

 ## Getting Started